keesariudaykrishna/keesariudaykrishna/README.md

 - 👋 Hi, I’m keesari uday krishna.
-- 👀 I’m interested in HTML,CSS,JS,JAVA.
+- 👀 I’m interested in NOTHING.
 - 🌱 I’m currently in B-Tech.
-- 💞️ I’m looking to collaborate on web development.
+- 💞️ I’m looking to collaborate on web development and app dev.
 - 📫 How to reach me 1)instagram ID :- @Keesariudaykrishna, 2)email ID:- dude65350@gmail.com.
 -